zaid-khan-code/Olx-Clone/README.md

 ## Overview

-The **OLX Clone** project replicates the core functionality of the OLX marketplace — enabling users to buy and sell products through a Firebase-powered web interface.
+The **Sellin** project replicates the core functionality of the Ecommerce marketplace — enabling users to buy and sell products through a Firebase-powered web interface.
 Users can create an account, log in, view listings, and add new products with image uploads and details.

 ---